teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 K.C.
 Munchkin was an early Pac-Man clone, but not an identical copy.
 This means we need to "filter out" the unprotectable elements before looking for copyright infringement.
 The court first filtered out *scènes à faire* (i.e., stock video game elements):

  > The maze and scoring table are standard game devices, and the tunnel exits are nothing more than the commonly used "wrap around" concept adapted to a maze-chase game.
 Similarly, the use of dots provides a means by which a player's performance can be gauged and rewarded with the appropriate number of points, and by which to inform the player of his or her progress.
-Given their close connection with the underlying game, K. C. Munchkin's maze design, scoring table, and "dots" are sufficiently different to preclude a finding of infringement on that basis alone. [*Atari v.
+Given their close connection with the underlying game, K.C.
+Munchkin's maze design, scoring table, and "dots" are sufficiently different to preclude a finding of infringement on that basis alone. [*Atari v.
 Philips*, 672 F.2d 607 (7th Cir.
 1982)](http://scholar.google.com/scholar_case?case=16433139020722034724).

 The court then looked at Pac-Man's creative expression.
 A maze-chase game "does not dictate the use of a 'gobbler' and 'ghost monsters.'
 Those characters are wholly fanciful creations, without reference to the real world." [*Atari v.
 Philips*](http://scholar.google.com/scholar_case?case=16433139020722034724).
 Finally, comparing only the protectable creative elements, the court found copyright infringement: